Victoria Webb

 Counselling is an investment in yourself, to help you better understand your experiences and feelings.
 Everything you’re feeling makes sense in the context of what you’ve been through.
 There is strength in reaching out, and I’d be honoured to support you in reconnecting with that strength.

-My practice is based between Leeds and York, I offer in person, online, telephone and live messaging counselling.
+My practice is based between Leeds and York, I offer in person, online, telephone, walk and talk, and live messaging counselling.

 Training, qualifications & experience